Our Supermassive Black Hole Rivaled the Sun in the Ancient X-ray Sky: Discussion

+There is growing evidence that {\Sgr} must have been active in the past, more specifically as recently as several Myr ago.
+This fact has motivated us to study the irradiation from a recent active episode of {\Sgr} on Earth.

-It is important to note that the irradiance from \Sgr is constant across the solar system while that from the sun drops quickly with increasing distance.
-The consequence, as shown in Figure~\ref{fig3}, is that from about $10$ AU to the edge of the solar system, the irradiation from \Sgr during its outburst predominates in the entire X-ray band of $h\nu>1$ keV.
+In this work we have estimated the flux on Earth emitted by such as an episode.
+In particular, we have considered two different possibilities, a TDE and a recent AGN-like activity.
+We show that for Earth, and out to Jupiter, the flux from a violent X-ray activity originating at {\Sgr} is negligible compared to the sun's.
+I.e., from about $10$ AU to the edge of the solar system, the irradiation from \Sgr during its outburst predominates in the entire X-ray band of $h\nu>1$ keV.
 Most of the gas giants in the solar system, including their moons, lie in this region, but the corresponding reaction of their atmosphere has not been explored.

-Last but not least, X-ray irradiation can also drive the chemical reactions in dense molecular clouds \citep{krolik83} and enhance the abundance of organic molecules in protoplanetary disks \citep{teske11}.
-The implication is that the ancient outbursts from \Sgr may have played an important role in shaping the habitable environment in the solar system, as well as in other places throughout the Milky Way.
+X-ray irradiation can also drive the chemical reactions in dense molecular clouds \citep{krolik83}, and enhance the abundance of organic molecules in protoplanetary discs \citep{teske11}.
+The implication is that the ancient outbursts from \Sgr may have played an important role in shaping the habitable environments on planets, especially on those exoplanets which are much closer to the Galactic Centre than our solar system is.